-The University of Arizona is proud to announce the collaboration of the James E. Rogers College of Law and the School of Government and Public Policy (SGPP) in the creation of a new Bachelor of Arts in Law program—the first in the country.
+The University of Arizona is proud to announce the collaboration of the James E. Rogers College of Law and the School of Government and Public Policy (SGPP) in the creation of a new Bachelor of Arts in Law—the first in the country.

 Students will receive core legal training, including instruction in key substantive areas of the law, such as property, contracts, torts, constitutional law, administrative law, and criminal and civil procedure.
 Students will acquire critical skills such as the ability to “think like a lawyer” and the ability to make clearly written and organized legal arguments.
 On graduation, students will be well-equipped for direct employment in an increasing number of jobs where legal training is an advantage, or to pursue further legal education in law school.
 For students who decide to attend law school, the BA in Law provides the opportunity for an expedited path, allowing qualified law majors to start law school at the James E. Rogers College of Law after their junior year (the “3+3 Program”).